subquery/documentation/docs/quickstart/quickstart.md

   </CodeGroupItem>
 </CodeGroup>

-You have initialised your first SubQuery Blockchain project with just a few simple steps.
-Ready to explore more about your first project?
-First, let’s make the required changes.
+You have now initialised your first SubQuery blockchain project with just a few simple steps.
+Let’s now customise the standard template project for a specific blockchain of interest.

 # 3. Make Changes to Your Project